andrewyatz/lauraclarke.github.io/about.md

 ---
 layout: page
-title: About IGSR and 1000 Genomes
+title: About IGSR and the 1000 Genomes Project
 permalink: /about/
 order: 1
 ---